 2025-2026 Urban Studies Dissertation Completion Fellowship

 The Fellowship is open to Ph.D. candidates in any department in the School of Arts & Sciences whose research is relevant to urban studies, and who have reached the end of their funding in the year that they hold this fellowship.
+Students whose primary designation is outside of SAS will not be considered.

 A completed application must include a cover letter explaining the applicant’s interest in the fellowship, and how their work represents an urban focus.
 In addition, the application should include: